lusee-night/luseepy/docker/README.md

 ## About

-This is work in progress.
-Please see relavant branches in the `refspec` project for more information.
-The aim is to create a small number of unified images containing expanded functionality, covering both `refspec` and `luseepy`.
+The aim of this project is to create a software stack which includes the `refspec` _(Refernce Spectrometer)_ and the `luseepy` toolkit on top of it.
-Codename is `unity-luseepy`.
+The main method of deployment for this software is a Docker image covering both `refspec` and `luseepy`.
+Images thus created contain "unity-luseepy" in their names.
+They are kept on __Docker Hub__ in repositories belongning to the _lusee_ identity.

-Images are kept on __Docker Hub__ in repositories belongning to the _lusee_ identity.
+The `refspec` images are built on top of the base `python:3.10.1-bullseye` (Debian).

-_We base our luseepy images on the refspec Docker images_.
-The `refspec` images are originally derived from `python:3.10.1-bullseye` (Debian).
-They contain the `refspec` library and its Python bindings through the `cppyy` package.
+They contain the C++ `refspec` library and its Python bindings through the `cppyy` package.
 Currently, the principal image is names `lusee/lusee-night-refspec-cppyy`.
 The _luseepy_ image is built on top of that.

 As usual, building the images is done from the folder one level above the `docker` folder, and so dockerfiles need to be specified with the `-f` option.

 ## Images